 Turtles can tolerate warmer temperatures, given time

-New research shows turtles and tortoises can tolerate warmer conditions than they experience today - but their ability to cope with climate change will likely depend on how quickly temperatures rise.
+Turtles and tortoises can tolerate warmer conditions than they experience today - but their ability to cope with climate change will likely depend on how quickly temperatures rise.

 As habitat degradation and collection from the wild put nearly half of all turtle and tortoise species at risk of extinction, the additional impact of rising global temperatures is a significant concern.